IAgonYI/CTF---Space-Race-2021/Web/Skylark Capsule - Tokenz/README.md

 ![Website starting page](Acceuil_du_site.PNG)

 We quickly understand that we have to create an account to see what's happend when we are connected, to look at our capsule's specs.
-So we go on the register page and create and fake account like : id -> Test email -> pwned@gmail.com password -> 12345
+So we go on the register page and create a fake account like : id -> Test email -> pwned@gmail.com password -> 12345

 ![Account Creation](Register.PNG)